-Summary: In this python tutorial, we will learn to write a single line if statement in Python with examples.
+Summary: In this python tutorial, you will learn about single line if statement in Python with the help of the examples.

 animal = "dog"